British Plant Gall Society

 By Margaret Redfern, 2 Victoria Road, Sheffield S10 2DL

-Many members of the BPGS, armed with a copy of British Plant Galls (Redfern, Shirley & Bloxham, 2002), will find that they can confidently identify most of the common galls they encounter, at least after they have had some experience.
+Many members of the BPGS, armed with a copy of British Plant Galls (Redfern, Shirley & Bloxham, 2011), will find that they can confidently identify most of the common galls they encounter, at least after they have had some experience.
 Novice cecidologists should attend as many field meetings as they can (these are advertised in the BPGS Calendar each year), where they will find more experienced people always willing to give newcomers a helping hand.
-But however experienced we become, we regularly come across galls that are difficult to identify or that require determination of the causer, or for which we’d like a second opinion.
-The purpose of this paper is to outline the procedure of verification for those galls that create problems.
+Several galls have been identified by means of sending photographs to the BPGS forum – this enables other experts to view the specimen and make comments.

 1. Identify the host plant as accurately as possible; ask a botanist friend to check it if you are unsure.
 (The advantage of doing fieldwork with a group of naturalists is that there is likely to be someone present who is able to check your identification.)